sferik/twitter-ruby/README.md

 * `#saved_search_create` is now `#create_saved_search`
 * `#saved_search_destroy` is now `#destroy_saved_search`
 * `#status_destroy` is now `#destroy_status`

-### Remove British English aliases
-Earlier versions of this library aliased `favourites` to `favorites`.
-These aliases have been removed.
-Ruby is implemented in American English.
-The `initialize` method is spelled with a "z", not an "s", and Ruby provides no alias.
-Likewise, this library does not provide aliases for Commonwealthers.
-Merica. :us:

 ### Errors
 The `Twitter::Error::ClientError` and `Twitter::Error::ServerError` class